 Tree Care Appendix

 To no one’s surprise, we spend a lot of time talking about trees here at Classic City Arborists.
 There are a lot of specialized terms and phrases we use, and it’s easy to forget that not everybody knows what we’re talking about.
-Whether you’re reading one of our articles, learning about our newest Tree of the Month, or just doing some research on how best to take care of your trees, we’ve compiled this appendix of basic tree care terminology that should help you along the way.
+Whether you’re reading one of our articles, learning more about the services we offer, or just doing some research on how best to take care of your trees, we’ve compiled this appendix of basic tree care terminology that should help you along the way.

 Annual Plants: Plants that will only live through one growth (flowering) cycle